-The IELTS Syllabus is determined by its administrators namely British Council, IDP and Cambridge ESOL Examinations for both the versions ( IELTS Academic and IELTS General Training).
-The IELTS Syllabus contains four Components namely Speaking, Writing, Reading and Listening.
-In Listening and Speaking sections, there is the same IELTS syllabus for all applicants while the parts of reading and writing IELTS syllabus differs depending upon the General and Academic Test.
-From the following information, you can get more details of different sections in IELTS syllabus.
+The IELTS Syllabus is determined by its administrators namely British Council, IDP, and Cambridge ESOL Examinations for both the versions ( IELTS Academic and IELTS General Training).
+The IELTS Syllabus contains four Components namely Speaking, Writing, Reading, and Listening.
+In the Listening and Speaking sections, there is the same IELTS syllabus for all applicants while the parts of reading and writing IELTS syllabus differs depending upon the General and Academic Test.
+From the following information, you can get more details of different sections in the IELTS syllabus.

 Get full information here: Complete Guide for the Listening section of IELTS